1) Place buckets under your gutter spouts or runoffs to collect rain water for gardening.

 14) Quit charging things overnight.
-It only takes about 2 hours for a phone, I-device or tablet to become fully charged.
+It only takes about 2 hours for a phone, I-device, laptop or tablet to become fully charged.
 When you plug it in at night it sucks energy for the full 8 hours you're sleeping!
 Plug in after dinner and unplug once charged.

 15) Take a few minutes to spruce up your outdoor living areas so you'll enjoy spending time outside.
 Sweep the porch, make new cushions for the patio swing, add a few potted plants or an end table.
 It's much easier to appreciate this world we live in when you can sit out there and watch it go by!

 Just a few small steps can make a big difference if everybody just gives it a try!
 Happy Earth Day!